 Hawthorne Strainer: used with the Boston and Parisian shakers to strain the cocktail into the glass, leaving the ice behind.

 Juicer: you will notice me saying this time and again because it is that important.
 Always, and I mean ALWAYS, use only freshly squeezed juices in your cocktails.
 Nine times out of ten it will be either lemon or lime.
 Don’t use the stuff that comes in the little plastic bottles.
 Go buy a piece of fruit, cut it in half and juice it with whatever devise you see fit.
 It’s more than worth the tiny effort it takes to juice a piece of fruit.
 Also, don’t even think about using commercial sweet and sour mixes or any other mixes for that matter.
 They were made in a laboratory and have no place in your bar.
-Besides, they taste like shit.
+Besides, they taste awful.
+I mean, really dreadful.
+Horrible, nasty, acrid, ghastly, and unspeakably vile.

 Cool to Have Extras